Eat the Chocolate: Flourless Chocolove Brownies

 YES, WE DO!

-It is a "learn to cook and eat so you can get and stay lean for the rest of your life" program - and life has special occasions, AM I RIGHT?
+It is a "learn to cook and eat so you can get and stay lean for the rest of your life" program - and life has special occasions, doesn’t it?
 Events like weddings, bridal showers, baby showers, holidays, cookouts, birthdays, etc. are all part of life, and don't they always seem to have sugar?

 At some point, I think we've all tried a sugar detox or elimination program.
-And hey, maybe we lost a couple pounds, but it never solves the underlying problems: imbalanced hormones due to improper nutrition and a messed up attitude about sugar.
+And hey, maybe we lost a couple pounds, but it never works in the long-run because it doesn’t solve the underlying problems: imbalanced hormones due to improper nutrition and a messed up attitude about sugar.

 The Definition of Insanity